bbauska/UofM-AdvStyling/README.md

 that you check out the [jQuery Learning Center](https://learn.jquery.com/).

-### jQuery UI {#jquery-ui .unnumbered}
+### jQuery UI

 ![](./images/image097.jpg){width="6.5in"
 height="4.098611111111111in"}

-### jQuery UI in Action is a practical guide to using and customizing jQuery UI library components to build rich, user-friendly web applications.  {#jquery-ui-in-action-is-a-practical-guide-to-using-and-customizing-jquery-ui-library-components-to-build-rich-user-friendly-web-applications. .unnumbered}
+### jQuery UI in Action is a practical guide to using and customizing jQuery UI library components to build rich, user-friendly web applications.

-### Interactions {#interactions .unnumbered}
+### Interactions

 Interactions add basic mouse-based behaviors to any element.
 You can create sortable lists, resizable elements, drag & drop behaviors and more with just a few lines of code.
 Interactions also make great building blocks for more complex widgets and applications.

-### jQuery UI&apos;s five main interactions--- {#jquery-uis-five-main-interactions .unnumbered}
+### jQuery UI&apos;s five main interactions---

 ### draggable,